ARM-software/bob-build/docs/module_types/common_module_properties.md

 ----
 ### **bob_module.forwarding_shlib** (optional)
-This is a shared library that pulls in another shared library which will resolve symbols that the binary needs.
+This is a shared library that pulls in one or more shared libraries to resolve symbols that the binary needs.
+This is useful where a named library is the standard library to link against, but the implementation may exist in another library.

 Only valid on `bob_shared_library`.

-Currently we need to link this with `-Wl,--copy-dt-needed-entries`, but this makes the binary depend on the forwarded library too.
+Currently we need to link with `-Wl,--copy-dt-needed-entries`.
+This makes the binary depend on the implementation library, and requires the BFD linker.

-This is not supported on Android.
+This isn't guaranteed to work on Android.

 ----
 ### **bob_module.install_group** (optional)